theomission/VapourSynth-VagueDenoiser/README.md

 * threshold: Filtering strength.
 The higher, the more filtered the clip will be.
 Hard thresholding can use a higher threshold than Soft thresholding before the clip looks overfiltered.

 * method: The filtering method the filter will use.
-  * 0: Hard Thresholding.
+  * 0: Hard thresholding.
 All values under the threshold will be zeroed.
-  * 1: Soft Thresholding.
+  * 1: Soft thresholding.
 All values under the threshold will be zeroed.
 All values above will be reduced by the threshold.
   * 2: Qian's (garrote) thresholding.
 Scales or nullifies coefficients - intermediary between (more) soft and (less) hard thresholding.

 * nsteps: Number of times, the wavelet will decompose the picture.
 Picture can't be decomposed beyond a particular point (typically, 8 for a 640x480 frame - as 2^9 = 512 > 480)